From Movement Primitives to Distance Fields to Dynamical Systems: Representing Trajectories as Distance Fields

 The first constraint ensures positional continuity at the segment boundaries.
 The second guarantees consistent gradients, maintaining \(C^1\) continuity across the trajectory.
 The last enforces zero velocity at the end of the trajectory by setting the last two control points of the final Bézier segment to be equal so that the derivative of the curve—and hence the velocity—vanishes at the endpoint.

 This formulation can be compactly expressed in matrix form as

 where \(\mathbf{f}(t)\) represents the concatenated quadratic splines, \(\mathbf{T}(t) = [1, t, t^2]\) encodes the quadratic polynomial basis, \(\mathbf{B}\) is the corresponding coefficient matrix, and \(\mathbf{C}\) enforces the continuity constraints.
+The basis function matrix \(\bm{\phi}(t)\) is a piecewise function of the global time \(t\) that internally handles the selection and time-scaling for the appropriate segment.
 A detailed derivation of this formulation can be found in \cite{RCFS}.

 The parameters \(\mathbf{w}\) determine the shape of the quadratic spline and are estimated to best fit a given reference trajectory.
-Given a set of trajectory points \(\{\mathbf{p}_j\}_{j=1}^{M}\) sampled at time instances \(\{t_j\}_{j=1}^{M}\), we formulate the parameter estimation as an optimization problem that minimizes the discrepancy between the spline representation and the reference trajectory \(\bm{f}(t)\).
+Given a set of trajectory points \(\{\mathbf{p}_k\}_{k=1}^{K}\) sampled at time instances \(\{t_k\}_{k=1}^{K}\), we formulate the parameter estimation as an optimization problem that minimizes the discrepancy between the spline representation and the reference trajectory \(\bm{f}(t)\).
 Specifically, we solve

 where \(\mathbf{f}(t)\) is the spline-based reconstruction of the trajectory at \(t\), and \(\|\cdot\|\) denotes the Euclidean norm.
 The optimization problem can be solved efficiently using least squares.
 By expressing the trajectory in the matrix form